NVlabs/RoboSpatial/data/README.md

 Follow the steps outlined in the official EmbodiedScan data preparation guide:
 [https://github.com/OpenRobotLab/EmbodiedScan/tree/main/data](https://github.com/OpenRobotLab/EmbodiedScan/tree/main/data)

-Specifically, you need to complete steps 1 through 5 and step 7:
+An example of the steps is as follows:
 1. Download ScanNet v2 data.
 2. Download 3RScan data.
 3. Download Matterport3D data.
 4. Download ARKitScenes data.
 5. Download EmbodiedScan annotations (`.pkl` files).
-7. Extract images for ScanNet and 3RScan using the provided scripts (`generate_image_scannet.py` and `generate_image_3rscan.py`).
+6. Extract images for ScanNet and 3RScan using the provided scripts (`generate_image_scannet.py` and `generate_image_3rscan.py`).

-**Note:** You do **not** need to perform step 6 (extracting occupancy annotations) for this project.
+**Note:** You do **not** need to perform the final step in the EmbodiedScan README (extracting occupancy annotations) for this project.

 Ensure your final data directory structure matches the one specified in the EmbodiedScan README.